codex-team/hawk.workers/workers/paymaster/README.md

 ### DailyCheckEvent

 When receives DailyCheckEvent worker goes through workspaces and check if today is a payday.
-If so, write off money from balance workspace.
+If so, purchase workspace plan.

 DailyCheckEvent doesn't have any payload.